 We have incurred net losses since our inception.
 In order to execute our long-term strategic plan to develop and commercialize our core products we will need to raise additional funds through public or private equity offerings, debt financings, or other means.
-We can give no assurance that the cash raised subsequent to June 30, 2016 or any additional funds raised will be sufficient to execute our business plan.
+We can give no assurance that the cash raised subsequent to September 30, 2016 or any additional funds raised will be sufficient to execute our business plan.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We can give no assurance that additional funds will be available on reasonable terms, or available at all, or that it will generate sufficient revenue to alleviate these conditions.

 We commenced shipping of the Wocket® at the end of the second quarter of 2015, primarily to tech savvy consumers.
-The implementation of the EMV chip point of sale ("POS") terminals in the United States has limited the number of POS systems that the Wocket® works at, so we have postponed the full launch of the product in the United States until we are able to implement Near Field Communication ("NFC") technology on the Wocket® as well as our dynamic magnetic stripe technology.
-NFC is a similar technology to ApplePay and GooglePay and works at many EMV enabled POS Terminals.
-We are also pursuing the sale of the Wocket® in certain overseas markets that have not implemented chip cards and where the Wocket® works extremely well.
+The implementation of the EMV chip point of sale ("POS") terminals in the United States has limited the number of POS systems where the Wocket® can be used, so we have postponed the full launch of the product in the United States until we are able to implement Near Field Communication ("NFC") technology on the Wocket® as well as our dynamic magnetic stripe technology.
+NFC is a similar technology to ApplePay and AndroidPay and works at many EMV enabled POS Terminals.
 We intend to re-launch Wocket® in the United States once NFC is operational.
-Current wocket inventory is hardware enabled for this purpose and we are finalizing the software arrangements with banks and major payment companies to implement this technology.
-We anticipate re-introducing the Wocket® in the United States with NFC capability in the fourth quarter of 2016 and will accelerate efforts to export the product to suitable overseas markets.
+Current Wocket® inventory is hardware enabled for this purpose and we are finalizing the software arrangements with banks and major payment companies to implement this technology.
+We anticipate re-introducing the Wocket® in the United States with NFC capability in 2017 as our current resources are focused on maximizing the WVH opportunity.